Qatar tightens caps on banks' securities investment

 The circular did not say over what time frame the new rules would be implemented, and central bank officials could not be contacted to elaborate.
 The rules may push banks to free up more money to lend to infrastructure projects or invest in government debt, but may not have much immediate effect in forcing them to sell securities because not all banks have reached the limits.

-Qatar National Bank, Commercial Bank of Qatar , Al Khalij Commercial Bank and QIB exceed the limits for international investments, he said.
+Qatar National Bank QNBK.QA, Commercial Bank of Qatar COMB.QA, Al Khalij Commercial Bank KCBK.QA and QIB exceed the limits for international investments, he said.